Greece Moments Greece Moments

 #6 Livadi: Green Valley of Astypalea

 In addition to Chora and Pera Gialos, there are two other settlements on the island: Livadi and Maltezana.
-Livadi (also called Livadia) is located just one kilometer south of Chora in the bay of the same name and is the only green spot on the island.
-Astypalea is really extremely barren, similar to Tinos or Halki.
-You have to come to terms with that first.
+Livadi (also called Livadia) is located just one kilometre south of Chora in the bay of the same name and is the only green spot on the island.
+Astypalea is extremely barren, similar to Tinos or Halki – something you have to come to terms with at first.

 Astypalea Livadi Griechenland